-Adverse capital market conditions have in the past affected, and may in the future affect, the Issuer's cost of borrowed funds and its ability to borrow on a secured and unsecured basis, thereby impacting its ability to support and/or grow its businesses.
-Furthermore, although interest rates are at or near historically low levels, since the recent financial crisis, the Issuer has experienced increased funding costs due in part to the withdrawal of perceived government support of such institutions in the event of future financial crises.
-In addition, liquidity in the financial markets has also been negatively impacted as market participants and market practices and structures adjust to new regulations.
+Adverse capital market conditions have in the past affected, and may in the future affect, the Issuer's cost of borrowed funds and its ability to borrow on a secured and unsecured basis, thereby impacting its ability to

 The Issuer needs liquidity to fund new and recurring business, to pay its operating expenses, interest on its debt and dividends on its capital stock, maintain its securities lending activities and replace certain maturing liabilities.
 Without sufficient liquidity, the Issuer will be forced to curtail its operations and its business will suffer.
 The principal sources of the Issuer's funding include a variety of short- and long-term instruments, including deposit fund, repurchase agreements, commercial paper, medium- and long-term debt, subordinated debt securities, capital securities and shareholders' equity.